kinngh/shopify-node-express-mongodb-app/SETUP.md

     - Shop Redact: `{appurl}/webhooks/gdpr/shop_redact`

 - [ ] Running App
-  - I prefer running a local `mongo` instance to save on time and ease of setup.
+  - I prefer running a local `mongod` instance to save on time and ease of setup.
 Create a new folder in your project called `mongo` (it's added in `.gitignore` so you can git freely) and in a terminal window run `mongod --dbpath mongo/` to start a mongo instance in that folder.
   - In your second terminal window, run `npm run tunnel` to create a Local tunnel instance if you haven't already.
   - In your third terminal window (preferrably in your IDE), `npm run dev` or `npm run start` depending on how you want to test your app.
 Make sure to add the generated URL to `SHOPIFY_APP_URL` in `.env` file.